 If you are in the first group of runners and have $250 to spend, there is no better flat than the Reebok Run Fast Pro.
 This isn’t to say that there aren’t other great flats – but the Run Fast Pro does a lot of things better.

-Apart from the inherent lightness of the Pebax foam, you can see where weight-saving measures have been deployed.
+Apart from the inherent lightness of the Pebax foam, you can see where the weight-saving measures have been deployed.
 The snug upper is a very breezy set-up with only a minimal amount of heel padding.
 There’s a full outsole that uses directly injected lugs to reduce bulk while making the underside sticky.